fireduck64/jelectrum/DATABASE.md

         make rocksdbjava
  * copy java/target/rocksdbjni-4.3.0-linux64.jar (or whatever it gets named) into your jelectrum lib directory

+ If you happen to see an error like "org.rocksdb.RocksDBException: B" That 'B' really means something like the data element found in this existing database was compressed with libsnappy and the library you are using doesn't seem to be compiled with that.
+Maybe install libsnappy and rebuild?

 ## Slopbucket

 Overview: A very simple memory mapped hash table implementation written by Fireduck to support